Reaction-Diffusion Processes with Surface Autocatalysis: Nonlinear stochastic dynamics

-{\it Nonlinear stochastic dynamics.} The generating function can be obtained from the following renewal-type argument on the first reaction event.
-Up to time $t$, the initial single particle may either react on any of regions $\Gamma_0, \cdots,\Gamma_M$, or not.
+The generating function can be obtained from the following renewal argument based on the first reaction event.
+Up to time $t$, the initial single particle either reacts on one of regions $\Gamma_0, \cdots,\Gamma_M$, or does not react.
 Let $\tau_m$ be the first-reaction time (FRT) on $\Gamma_m$, provided that the first reaction event has occurred on $\Gamma_m$.
-Using a shortcut notation $T = \min\{t,\tau_0,\ldots,\tau_M\}$, we represent the generating function as
+Using a shorthand notation $T = \min\{t,\tau_0,\ldots,\tau_M\}$, we represent the generating function as

-In the first term, the condition $t = T$ means that no reaction event occurred up to $t$ (i.e., all FRTs $\tau_m$ exceed $t$), and the population size $\N(t)$ is still $1$.
-In turn, if $\tau_m$ is the smallest FRT (and it is below $t$), the reaction event on $\Gamma_m$ produced $m$ independent particles.
+In the first term, the condition $t = T$ means that no reaction event occurred up to $t$ (i.e., all first-reaction times $\tau_m$ exceed $t$), and the population size $\N(t)$ is still $1$.
+In turn, if $\tau_m$ is the smallest FRT (and it is below $t$), the reaction event on $\Gamma_m$ produces $m$ independent particles.
 In the remaining $t-\tau_m$ time, each of these particles can generate its descendants, with $\N_k(t-\tau_m)$ denoting the random number of particles in the $k$-th subpopulation ($k = 1,\ldots,m$).
 The term with $m = 0$ corresponds to the absorption event, for which there is no descendant, yielding $s^0 = 1$.

-To get a closed-form equation, we need the joint probability density $j_m(\x,t|\x_0)$ of the FRT $\tau_m$ and the location $\X_{\tau_m}$ of the associated reaction event.
-This is the restriction of the probability flux density onto $\Gamma_m$, which can be expressed in terms of the propagator $p(\x,t|\x_0)$ that describes the likelihood of finding the initial particle near a point $\x$ at time $t$, given that it has not reacted on any of the regions $\Gamma_0, \ldots, \Gamma_M$.
-For a general diffusion process, the propagator satisfies the Fokker-Planck equation with Robin-type boundary condition $j_m(\x,t|\x_0) = \kappa_m p(\x,t|\x_0)|_{\Gamma_m}$ on each $\Gamma_m$ (see the Supplementary Information (SI) for more details).
+To derive a closed-form equation, we need the joint probability density $j_m(\x,t|\x_0)$ of the FRT $\tau_m$ and the location $\X_{\tau_m}$ of the associated reaction event.
+This density is given by the restriction of the probability flux density to $\Gamma_m$, which can be expressed in terms of the propagator $p(\x,t|\x_0)$ that describes the probability density of finding the initial particle near a point $\x$ at time $t$, given that it has not reacted on any of the regions $\Gamma_0, \ldots, \Gamma_M$.
+For a general diffusion process, the propagator satisfies the Fokker-Planck equation with Robin-type boundary condition $j_m(\x,t|\x_0) = \kappa_m p(\x,t|\x_0)|_{\Gamma_m}$ on each $\Gamma_m$ (see Appendix \ref{sec:model} for more details).
 We can therefore rewrite Eq. (\ref{eq:Gs_prob}) more explicitly as

-This nonlinear integral equation, which determines the generating function $G_s(t|\x_0)$ for a general diffusion process, is the first main result of the Article.
+This closed nonlinear integral equation, which determines the generating function $G_s(t|\x_0)$ for an arbitrary diffusion process with surface autocatalysis, is the first main result.
 In this way, the statistical properties of the randomly evolving system of multiple particles are described in terms of the single-particle propagator $p(\x,t|\x_0)$.